SeleniumHQ/docs/docs_source_files/content/support_packages/mouse_and_keyboard_actions_in_detail.ja.md

 // We don't have a JavaScript code sample yet -  Help us out and raise a PR
   {{< / code-panel >}}
   {{< code-panel language="kotlin" >}}
-// We don't have a Kotlin code sample yet -  Help us out and raise a PR
+val element = driver.findElement(By.id("testElement"))
   {{< / code-panel >}}
 {{< / code-tab >}}

-You can simulate mouse clicking on e if it's visible and has a height and width that are greater than 0:
+You can simulate mouse clicking on e if it is visible and has a height and width that are greater than 0:

 {{< code-tab >}}